ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ## Making Assets Available

-For performance reasons, the generated bundle does not include [local assets](/docs/local-assets) to be built within but JavaScript output, but instead it's recommended to keep static assets as external files.
-By keeping them external this ensure they can be requested on-demand, rather than either welding their content into the JS file, or adding many URLs for the bundler to add to the output.
+For performance reasons, the generated bundle does not include [local assets](/docs/local-assets) built within the JavaScript output, but instead it's recommended to keep static assets as external files.
+By keeping them external this ensures they can be requested on-demand, rather than either welding their content into the JS file, or adding many URLs for the bundler to add to the output.
 One method to ensure [local assets](/docs/local-assets) are available to external builds and http servers is to set the asset path using `setAssetPath()`.